knaeimi/asteroids_project/README.md

     Outside rescources we used: Youtube for movement and key ideas/logic, StackOverflow for bullet/meteor delay ideas.

-    Preceptors that helped us: Lewis with initial bullet projectile logic/debugging, Marvin with the hundreds of ConcurrentModificationExceptions we ran into (along with debugging other types of crashes).
+    Preceptors that helped us: Lewis with initial bullet projectile logic/debugging, Marvin with the  ConcurrentModificationExceptions we ran into.

-    Help from Professor Bret Jackson with linear algebra concepts for beam collision.
+    Help from Professor Bret Jackson with Linear Algebra concepts for beam collision.

     This project would be nowhere near where it is now without these people (In real life or in decade old StackOverflow threads/YouTube videos).
-All thanks goes to them for tireless help with debugging, ideas, and tolerating countless rubber-duck style debugging conversations.
+All thanks goes to them for tireless help with debugging and ideas.

 ## Known issues
     Are there fundamental design limitations that users should be aware of?
-    Will add if found before due.
+    Currently no restart button functionality- users will have to click play from the IDE again.
     Are there specific bugs, glitches, or shortcomings that users should be aware of?
-    Will add if found before due.
+    Currently there is no safeguarding against asteroids at the respawn point- so if you lose a life, and there's an asteroid at the respawn position, you will lose another life.

 ## Societal impact
     Our game is currently inaccessible to visually-impaired or blind players.